nitsuj11595/ExampleLibrary/README.md

 `make`

-Compile all files and create java archive.
+Compile all source files and create java archive.

 `make clean`

-Remove binaries
+Remove binaries.
+Effectively uninstalls library, but keeps source code.

 `make docs`

-Update javadoc reference.
+Updates javadoc reference.

 `make zip`

 Prepare a zip file for publishing.
+All necessary files as well as source code, examples and refernece, are included in the zip.
+However **bin** directory and Makefile are omitted.